jonatan-kazmierczak/java-new-features/java12.md

 ## :+1: 346: Promptly Return Unused Committed Memory from G1
 Feature initiated by Ruslan Synytsky from Jelastic.
 It is included in Shenandoah as well.
 Motivation: optimization of RAM usage in cloud environments.

+See [this very clear and informative presentation](https://www.slideshare.net/jelastic/elastic-jvm-automatic-vertical-scaling-of-the-java-heap) to learn how different Garbage Collectors work.

 ## :+1: 344: Abortable Mixed Collections for G1
 Motivation: introduces G1 collection pauses of configured/predictible length.